-Surgery and other expensive, time-consuming procedures should only be considered as a last resort.
+Surgery and other expensive, time-consuming procedures should, in my opinion, only be considered as a last resort.

-A fissure is a split or tear at the outer end of the anal canal wall, usually at the posterior or back side of the anus.
-In chronic fissures, a skin tag, known as a ‘sentinel pile’ often develops at the edge of the anal opening and can be mistaken for a painful hemorrhoid.
+A fissure is a split or tear at the outer edge of the anal canal wall, usually at the posterior or back side of the anus.
+The split can sometimes extend quite deeply into the anal wall.
+In chronic fissure, often a skin tag, known as a ‘sentinel pile’ develops at the edge of the anal opening and can be mistaken for a painful hemorrhoid.

 Anal fissure results from a breakdown in the anal wall which can persist for weeks, months or even years.
 Wheatgrass, because of its remarkable healing and anti-inflammatory properties can significantly assist many fissure sufferers by stopping bleeding, easing pain and assisting the healing process.

 An example of how effectively wheatgrass can heal wounds is shown in the pictures below.
 A skin graft has been treated by orthodox medical means for six weeks.
 The wound is healing very slowly and looks unhealthy because of poor blood supply.
 (Fig. 1)